javapathfinder/jpf-wiki-sync/install/System-requirements.md

 If you are new to Git, check the [official website](https://git-scm.com/) to learn the basics.
 You can also find some GUI Clients for different platforms.
 Note that all major IDEs (e.g., Netbeans, Eclipse, IntelliJ) comes with Git support by default.

+For more information about Git and how to use it to clone the repository, refer to the [Downloading Sources](https://github.com/javapathfinder/jpf-core/wiki/Downloading-sources) page.

 ***

 That's all you need!
 We build JPF with the Gradle Build System, and we provide a wrapper in our repository.